Lacrosse/Field Hockey, 1984-88

 Woodard was a two-time First Team All Mason Dixon Conference (1976, 1977) fullback for UMBC.
 The Baltimore native also earned All South region honors in 1977 as UMBC went to the school’s first NCAA regional championship competition.
 He had stayed very involved with Baltimore youth soccer until his untimely passing in February of 2007.
 Mike’s brother Bill also competed for the UMBC soccer team from 1972-75.
 The UMBC men’s soccer program has named the team’s Unsung Hero award in his honor.

 A highly decorated UMBC soccer goalkeeper from 1975-78.
 He compiled 372 saves and 22 shutouts and was part of the 1977 NCAA Tournament squad.
-A draftee of the NASL’s Fort Lauderdale Strikers, he earned a pair of All Mason-Dixon Conference honors and was a First Team All-South honoree in 1978.
+A draftee of the NASL’s Fort Lauderdale Strikers, he earned a pair of All Mason-Dixon Conference honors, was a First Team All-South honoree and Honorable Mention All-American in 1978.

 Head Coach/Administrator, 1973-2014